Elderly Care Awareness: Toenail Fungus

 Some of the ways you can protect your elderly parents from toenail fungus include:

-• Keep things clean.
-Always use totally disinfected pedicure supplies on your aging parents and be vigilant about the sanitization practices of instruments if you bring your aging parents to get a professional foot treatment
+- Keep things clean.
+Always use totally disinfected pedicure supplies on your aging parents and be vigilant about the sanitation practices of instruments if you bring your aging parents to get a professional foot treatment

 If your elderly parents are coping with toenail fungus, get in touch with their physician so they can get an appropriate diagnosis and start a proper course of treatment as soon as possible.
 Total healing from this type of fungal infection can take up to a year and it is essential to continue treatment until the fungus is completely gone so that it does not return.

 If you or an aging loved one are looking for elderly care in Sandy Springs, GA, contact the caring staff at Home Helpers of Alpharetta.
-Call today (678) 430-8511.
+Contact us or call today (770) 738-9652!

 Making Life Easier® Your loved one is in the best hands with our team.